 Use the Data insights, Visualization, and Analytics (DiVA) API to retrieve large (multi-page) datasets such as transaction or balance data.
 For example, you can use a DiVA query to retrieve all transactions during one day for reconciliation purposes.

 The DiVA API includes options for retrieving and aggregating data.
-You can specify responses in JSON, CSV, or XLXS format.
+You can specify responses in JSON or CSV format.
 In addition, you can define multiple filters within the query string for any column returned in the data schema.
 For example, you can create a filter that returns settlement information for a subset of card holders for multiple dates.
 For more information on filter syntax and other response options, see Response Customization.

 For more information about available endpoints, see the DiVA API Reference.